tatsqui/hundred-acre-wood/README.md

 Sometimes, there are files or folders that you want to include in a project that you don't necessarily want any old user to mess with.
 Since your application is running on someone else's computer though, you have limited means to deny your users access.

 Enter hidden files and folders!
 In iOS, any file or folder whose name begins with a `.` is hidden when using the Finder app.
-They are visible to programs like Atom, but end users don't see them unless they go looking for them.
+They are visible to programs like VS Code, but end users don't see them unless they go looking for them.
 Users can still find them if they need to, but using hidden files and folders keeps people from changing them or moving them by accident.

 ### The Heck is ASCII